Sonia O'Sullivan: 2000–2002

 In March 2001, O'Sullivan decided to compete in the World Indoor Championships.
 She finished 7th in the 3000 m and 9th in the 1500 m.
 After this she took a break from athletics to give birth to her second daughter, Sophie.

 O'Sullivan returned in March 2002 for the World Cross Country Championships, being held in Dublin.
 She finished a respectable 7th in the Short Race, and led Ireland to Team Bronze.
 At the European Championships in Munich later that year, O'Sullivan attempted a defence of the two European golds she had won in 1998.
 In the 10,000 m she won silver in a national record of 30:47.59.
 O'Sullivan admitted she had been outclassed in the race by Paula Radcliffe, saying that only world record holder Wang Junxia could have beaten the British girl on the night.
 A few days later, O'Sullivan added a second silver in the 5000 m as she was beaten into second place by Marta Dominguez of Spain in a time of 15:14.85.
-Shortly afterwards she set a season's best for the 3000 m in Zurich as she finished third in a time of 8:33.62.
+Shortly afterwards she set a season's best for the 3000 m in Zürich as she finished third in a time of 8:33.62.
 A week later, she ran her fastest 5000 m time since her Olympic silver in London in a time of 14:46.97, as she finished third.
-She ended an excellent season by winning her second BUPA Great North Run title in a national record time of 67:19.
+She ended an excellent season by winning her second Great North Run title in a national record time of 67:19.